Advocating For Children In Modifications Of Custody And Child Support

 - Termination of support when the child reaches emancipation

 Let Me Tell Your Side Of The Story

 Post-judgment modifications can be just as contentious (or more) than the original divorce.
-Put my focused experience in family law and fathers’ right to work for you.
-For a free initial consultation, call my Covina office at 800-698-3017 or contact me online.
+Put my focused experience in family law and custodial rights to work for you.
+Set up a consultation for $75 or an in-office consultation for $150.
+Call my Covina office at 800-698-3017 or contact me online.